 2. Take all the time you need

 After a breakup, especially if you’re really upset about it or if it was a long relationship, it may feel like everyone you know from your mom to your boss to your neighbor’s cat is pressuring you to “get back out there.”
 They may even be trying to set you up with totally unsuitable people.
 Here’s the thing though: you don’t need to get back out there until you’re ready, and you don’t have to be ready at any specific time!
 Use this time to take care of yourself in ways other people can’t.

 3. Figure out what you’re looking for first

-Resist the urge to just sign up for all the apps and go out with whoever seems semi-reasonable without giving it much thought.
+Resist the urge to just sign up for all the apps and go out with whomever seems semi-reasonable without giving it much thought.
 This is an opportunity for you to clarify your priorities and decide what it is you’re really looking for in a partner.

 4. Process your trauma

 Do what you need to do to process whatever sh*t you have left over from this relationship and its ending.
 Maybe that’s therapy, maybe that’s talking your bestie’s ear off, maybe it’s surrounding yourself with crystals and getting an essential oil diffuser.
 It’s probably impossible to fully process any trauma, but we can always give it a go in the interest of entering the dating scene as emotionally healthy as possible.

 Don’t give in to the social pressure to get into another relationship right away if that’s not what you actually want.
 Casual dating can be fun, and it also serves a purpose.
 Take your time to get to know people and figure out whether you two are a good fit before you make any commitments.